hem9984/azlon/readme.md

 # How to run summary:
 * Change prompt and test cases in schedle_workflow.py to your project description
 * Add pyproject.toml (and poetry.lock if you have one) in the project root.
-* Add e2b.Dockerfile at the project root or where you run e2b template build.
-* Run e2b template init and e2b template build to create and get your E2B template ID.
-* Set E2B_TEMPLATE_ID as an environment variable.
 * Set OPENAI_KEY as an environment variable.